This document describes the TARPN packet radio network design as of October 24, 2017.

 - TARPN-HOME web server enables connection from any LAN connected browser for in-home access to the network.

-Laptop, cellphone, tablet, or locally on the Raspberry PI can have one Node/command pane and one CROWD conversation pane open
+Laptop, cellphone, tablet, or locally on the Raspberry PI can have one Node/command pane and one CHAT conversation pane open

 shared across all browsers connected to the TARPN-HOME web app and web server running on the Raspberry PI.